full

 Speaker:

-It requires such an intimate understanding of them, of what was important to them.
+of what was important to them,

 Speaker: